snowplow/snowplowanalytics.com/_posts/2018-08-08-piinguin-longform-intro/index.md

 <h2 id="pseudonymized data">Working with pseudonymized data</h2>

 The next part of the solution we’ve built at Snowplow provides the opportunity for companies to unanonymize the data in a controlled way.
 The idea is that in certain cases, stakeholders may want to use the personal data.
 For example, a marketer may identify a segment of interesting users in the data warehouse that they wish to target with a campaign.
 They’ve checked the data set to confirm that all the users in the segment have consented to being marketed to, and so believe they are in their rights to target them.
 They cannot, however, do so because the user’s personal identifiers (such as their cookie IDs or their email addresses) have been pseudonymized.
 So the marketer submits a request to the data protection officer who logs the request, reviews it, and signs off on it.
-The DPO then uses our new functionality, which we’ve called “Piinguin,” to unanonymize just that specific list of user IDs the marketer requested and pass them back to the marketer to use to execute her campaign.
+The DPO then uses our new functionality, [which we’ve called “Piinguin,”][piinguin] to unanonymize just that specific list of user IDs the marketer requested and pass them back to the marketer to use to execute her campaign.

 This means that we can still use the pseudonymized data for personalized use cases (with caution).
 With the introduction of Piinguin, the Snowplow platform now has functionality that enables users to, in a controlled environment, un-anonymize the data.
 This is a process that is owned by the Data Protection Officer so she or he can ensure that each time, for example, a marketer wants to use the data to target a set of users, that marketer is only using the data in a way that is compatible with the reasons it was collected and in accordance with the preferences of the individual users (when necessary).